drklis/Markdown-Magic/mermaid_instructions.md

 - **Use the export options** - You can download diagrams as PNG or SVG if needed
 - **Bookmark useful examples** - When you create something good, save the link or copy the code somewhere safe
 - **Don't be afraid to experiment** - The Live Editor is a safe space to try things out!

-### Challenge: Find Your Favorite

-Explore the Sample Diagrams and find at least one diagram type that you haven't tried yet in Steps 1-5.
-Copy it into your `mermaid_practice.md` file and customize it with your own content.
-Some suggestions:

-- **Mindmap** - Create a mindmap of your research topics or course subjects
-- **Timeline** - Make a timeline of historical events relevant to your field
-- **Quadrant** - Create a priority matrix for your tasks or research goals
-- **User Journey** - Map out your daily routine or research workflow